Bhardwaj-Devesh/project-enux/SETUP.md

 2. Create a feature branch
 3. Make your changes
 4. Add tests
-5. Submit a pull request
+5. Test the API endpoints